michaelheider/motd-info/README.md

 Check whether your script would run (outputs list of all scripts that would run without running them):
   `run-parts --test --lsbsysinit /etc/update-motd.d`

-### Last Login

-If you want to implement a last login widget, keep in mind:

-- motd is run as root and does ont know which user is currently logging in.
-Sometimes it is even pregenerated and cached.
-- motd is cached on some systems (e.g. Ubuntu), hence it may lead to stale info.

-If you decide to go ahead anyways, disable SSH's last login notification by setting the `PrintLastLog` flag to `no` in `sshd_config`.

 ## Further Reading on motd